squeak-smalltalk/squeak.org/_development/git.md

 img-src:    dev/octocat.png
 href:       https://github.com/dalehenrich/filetree#squeak
 ---
-With FileTree, you can manage your code and changes with a version control systems like Git.
-This enables you to share your Squeak projects on GitHub.
+With FileTree, you can manage your code and changes with a version control systems like Git on GitHub.